Columbia Mall (Missouri): Facility

 The mall's anchors are two Dillard's stores, JCPenney, and Target.
 The mall also has a US Post Office and a Club Car Wash.
-It was the 3rd mall in Columbia, after Parkade Plaza in 1965 and Biscayne Mall in 1972.
-In April 2018, Sears Holdings announced the closure of the mall's Sears store in July 2018, which is the company's last store in mid-Missouri.
+It was the third mall in Columbia, after Parkade Plaza in 1965 and Biscayne Mall in 1972.
+In April 2018, Sears Holdings announced the closure of the mall's Sears store in July 2018, which was the company's last store in mid-Missouri.
 In August 2019, it was announced that a second Dillard's would move into the former Sears building.
 The store opened on February 22, 2020.

 Café Court

-The mall has a Food Court, known as the Café Court.
-The Café Court has space for 8 tenants, but only 5 are currently occupied.
+The mall has a food court, known as the Café Court.
+The Café Court has space for eight tenants, but only five are occupied.
 The restaurants, as of May 2024 are: Stir Fry 88, Subway, Bubble House, Taco John's, and Charleys Philly Steaks.
 An Auntie Anne's pretzel shop is located near.
 The Café Court is located near the Barnes & Noble wing, and was remodeled in 2003.
 It also has a carousel, which was added in the 2003 remodel.